 The main aspects of international tourism:

 - a definition of the main concepts;

 - a history of world tourism and the diffusion of tourist practices;

 - the tourists

 - the actors of tourism;

 - the economic, sociologic and environmental impacts of tourism;

 - the world tourist flows: origins and destinations;

-- the new trends in the sector: sustainable tourism,

-and socially responsible tourism;
+- the new trends in the sector: sustainable tourism, and socially responsible tourism;

+- some regional aspecta tourism?

 - some regional aspects: tourism in Europe, Asia and America.
 ASSESSMENT: